Elevation: 10,310 ft

 East Ridge/The Cold Shoulder, Class 2

-Same as for the Southwest Ridge Route.
+Same as for the southwest ridge.
 This is the final leg of a loop route that begins and ends on Morse Creek Road.

 The terrain on the Cold Shoulder is steep, loose talus high up.
 The shoulder has lots of rocky ridge outcrops and tedious side-hilling on loose scree to skirt the ridge outcrops.
 The ridge gets narrow in sections.
 The forested areas farther down have lots of blowdown.
 Mountain mahogany takes over in the steep descent to the convergence of the two creeks.
 As difficult as the Cold Shoulder can be in some areas, it is NOTHING compared to the murderous bushwhack that awaits you at the base of the shoulder.